techmyth/techmyth.github.io/content/posts/ntap-nve-external-key-manager.en.md

 In this tutorial I explain how easy it is to configure and manage this impressive security feature.

-Before starting to configure this feature it is necessary to have an existing “Key Management Service”.
-For the purpose of this tutorial I will use the “HyTrust KeyControl” KMS which I previously explained in the blog.
+Before starting to configure this feature it is necessary to have an existing `Key Management Service`.
+For the purpose of this tutorial I will use the `HyTrust KeyControl` KMS which I previously explained in the blog.
 If you want to know more about it, read the following [post](http://192.168.7.40/2021/05/16/hytrust-keycontrol-key-management-server-setup/).

 **Step 1:** Create a client certificate for authentication purposes:

-Go to **[KMIP > Client Certificate]** and select Create Certificate in the Actions menu.
+Go to `[KMIP > Client Certificate]` and select Create Certificate in the Actions menu.

 ![Text](/img/2021-05-16_15-25-1024x563.webp#center)

-Select a name for the certificate and press **Create**.
+Select a name for the certificate and press `Create`.

 ![Text](/img/2021-05-16_15-27-1024x565.webp#center)